-Or, as I quoted in a sermon a few weeks ago, we must turn our creeds into deeds.
-That's where a typical Sunday morning worship service can actually get us into trouble.
+The key word here is "enacted."
+And that's where a typical Sunday morning service of worship can actually get us into trouble.
 For it is a fact that a good deal of worship, particularly in the tradition of Presbyterianism, is non-participatory.
-Willimon rightfully states, "Church often becomes a place where we come, sit back and say, 'OK preacher, choir, organist, do it to me, fill me up.'"
-To put it another way, if a service of worship could be compared with going to see a theatrical play, for example, the folks in the pews often see themselves as the audience, with the pastor, liturgist, and musicians as the actors on the stage.
-Reflecting on this phenomenon, Søren Kierkegaard, an early 20th century existential theologian, switched this perception around.
+Willimon rightfully states, "Church often becomes a place where we come, sit back and say, "OK preacher, choir, organist, do it to me, fill me up."
+To put it another way, if a service of worship could be compared with going to see a theatrical play, folks in the pews - that's you - often see themselves as the audience.
+The pastor, liturgist, and musicians are perceived as the actors performing on the stage.
+Reflecting on this common phenomenon, Søren Kierkegaard, an early 20th century Danish philosopher, social critic, and existential theologian, switched this perception around.
 He reminds us that in a service of worship the congregation is not the 'audience,' but rather God is the audience.
-The folks in the pews are the real actors, and the worship leaders are simply the directors.
+The folks in the pews - you - are the real actors, and the worship leaders are simply the directors.

-Therefore, the real test and mark of an effective church service of worship, and for a church school class for that matter, is not so much what we say here as it is with what we take with us and do beyond these walls the rest of the week.
+Therefore, the real test and mark of an effective church service, and for a church school class for that matter, is not so much what we say here, as it is with what we take with us and do beyond these walls the rest of the week.
 Perhaps the most scathing criticism that could be leveled against any congregation is the old line, "After all is said and done, more is said than done."
-That is why the Charge and Benediction at the close of worship often includes the admonition, "As this service of worship comes to a close, our service out in the world begins."
+That is why an occasional Charge and Benediction at the close of our worship includes the admonition, "As this service of worship comes to a close, our service out in the world begins."

-There's also wisdom that declares that what we say is often not as important as what we do.
+Yes, there is wisdom that declares that what we say is often not as important as what we do.
 For instance, we can't just tell our children and young people how to live good lives, we need to show them by being good role models.
-As you parents of young children (now or in the past) are fully aware, we are being watched by them much more closely than we realize.
+As you who are parents of young children (now or in the past) are fully aware, we are being watched by them much more closely than we realize.
 All this begs the question: As a Christian, a follower of the ways of Jesus, what kind of example are you setting - at home, at work, at school, at church; with family, with friends, with complete strangers?
-For me, it's the real-life syndrome of "practice what you preach."
-This is how we prevent hypocrisy, which is one of the main complaints leveled at Christians.
-It is also a big reason why more and more people are choosing to have nothing to do with organized religion.
+For me, it's the real-life scenario of "practice what you preach."

+This is how we prevent hypocrisy, which is one of the main complaints leveled at Christianity today.
+It's one of the reasons why more and more people are choosing to have nothing to do with organized religion.
 They're tired of religious folks saying one thing and doing another.
 Willimon writes: